realm/realm-js/.github/pull_request_template.md

 *If this PR adds or changes public API's:*
 * [ ] typescript definitions file is updated
 * [ ] jsdoc files updated
-* [ ] Chrome debug API is updated if API is available on React Native